robertbiv/Crypto-Transaction-Tracker/README.md

 ## **🔍 Manual Review Assistant (Heuristic Scanner)**

-After generating tax reports, the system automatically runs a **heuristic-based manual review** that flags potential audit risks.
+After generating Transaction reports, the system automatically runs a **heuristic-based manual review** that flags potential audit risks.
 These heuristics can miss issues or produce false positives—treat them as prompts to review, not guarantees.

 ### **What It Detects**

 The reviewer scans for:

 1. **NFTs Without Collectible Prefixes** (🚨 HIGH)
   - Finds assets like "BAYC#1234" or "CRYPTOPUNK" that aren't marked with NFT- prefix
-   - **Risk:** Long-term NFT gains should be taxed at 28% (collectibles rate), not 20%
+  - **Risk:** Long-term NFT gains may be treated as collectibles with higher rates
   - **Action:** Rename assets with NFT- prefix or add to config.json collectible list

 2. **Substantially Identical Wash Sales** (⚠️ MEDIUM)
    - Detects trades between wrapped assets (BTC → WBTC, ETH → WETH) within 30-day window